madsjulia/Mads.jl/Readme.md

 Conda.add("yaml");
 ```

-To install YAML library globaly (not recommended), you will need to run:
+To install YAML library globally (not recommended), you will need to run:

 ```
 brew install libyaml
 sudo pip install yaml
 ```

-Run examples
+Run MADS examples
 ------------

-In julia REPL, do the following commands:
+In Julia REPL, do the following commands:

 `using Mads` # if there are still missing packages, add them

+To explore a getting-started instructions, execute:

+`Mads.help()`

+There are various examples located in `Mads.jl/examples`.

+For example, execute

+`include("Mads.jl/examples/contamination/analysis.jl")`

-`include("Mads.jl/examples/contamination/analysis.jl")` # to peform various analyses
-related to contaminant transport
+to perform various analyses related to contaminant transport, or execute

+`include("Mads.jl/examples/bigdt/bigdt.jl")`

-`include("Mads.jl/examples/bigdt/bigdt.jl")` # to peform bigdt analysis
+to perform BIGDT analysis

-If you make changes in MADS code, you will need to do
+If you make changes in the MADS code, you will need to do

+`reload("Mads.jl")`

-`reload("Mads.jl")` # to update the code in Julia
+to update the MADS code in Julia.

-Installation behind a firewall
+Installation of MADS behind a firewall
 ------------------------------

 Add in .gitconfig: